venka66/TLS-server-certificates-for-OpenBMC/README.md

 # TLS Server certificates for OpenBMC

 ## Introduction
-With help of this guidebook you should be able to create both client and server certificates signed by a CA that can be used to authenticate user requests to an OpenBMC server.
-You will also learn how to enable and test the OpenBMC TLS authentication.
+Procedure to create both client and server certificates signed by a CA that can be used to authenticate user requests to an OpenBMC server.
+The guide uses [OpenSSL](https://www.openssl.org/) toolkit to generate CSR requests and certificates that will be used for authentication.

 ## Ensuring a certificate is valid
 For a certificate to be marked as valid, the following conditions have to be met: